 - Do – labor to serve others and labor to be the lowest slave for the most recognition from God

 - Do – treat Jesus Christ as your teacher

 - Do – be a brother (i.e. peer) among brethren

 - Do – treat only God in heaven as your heavenly father

-- Notes: Just as a son under the authority of his earthly father to grow up and mature, so you should only be under your heavenly father in regards to your growth and maturity in life.
-This becomes 100% true once you reach full adulthood or are married and stand before the Lord apart from your earthly father)
+- Notes: Just as a son under the authority of his earthly father should grow up and mature, so you should only be under your heavenly father in regards to your growth and maturity in life.
+This becomes 100% true once you reach full adulthood or are married and stand before the Lord apart from your earthly father.

 The Don’ts of Matthew 23/Mark 10

 - Don’t call anyone ‘Rabbi’ (i.e. the person you want to follow, learn from and become like)

 - Don’t call anyone father (apart from your earthly father) who is on earth

 - Don’t be called a teacher by others